publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXXI/m__us_usc_t42_s1397dd.md

                 (ii) the extent to which such additional expenditures are projected to exceed the allotment of the State or District for the year,

-            subject to paragraph (4), the amount of the allotment of the State or District under this subsection for such fiscal year shall be increased by the excess amount described in subparagraph (B)(i).
-A State or District may only obtain an increase under this paragraph for an allotment for fiscal year 2010, fiscal year 2012, or fiscal year 2014.
+            subject to paragraph (5), the amount of the allotment of the State or District under this subsection for such fiscal year shall be increased by the excess amount described in subparagraph (B)(i).
+A State or District may only obtain an increase under this paragraph for an allotment for fiscal year 2010, fiscal year 2012, fiscal year 2014, or fiscal year 2016.

-        (7) __Adjustment of fiscal year 2010 allotments to account for changes in projected spending for certain previously approved expansion programs__
+        (8) __Adjustment of fiscal year 2010 allotments to account for changes in projected spending for certain previously approved expansion programs__

             For purposes of recalculating the fiscal year 2010 allotment, in the case of one of the 50 States or the District of Columbia that has an approved State plan amendment effective January 1, 2006, to provide child health assistance through the provision of benefits under the State plan under subchapter XIX for children from birth through age 5 whose family income does not exceed 200 percent of the poverty line, the Secretary shall increase the allotment by an amount that would be equal to the Federal share of expenditures that would have been claimed at the enhanced FMAP rate rather than the Federal medical assistance percentage matching rate for such population.

-        (8) __Availability of amounts for semi-annual periods in fiscal year 2015__
+        (9) __Availability of amounts for semi-annual periods in fiscal years 2015 and 2017__

-            Each semi-annual allotment made under paragraph (3) for a period in fiscal year 2015 shall remain available for expenditure under this subchapter for periods after the end of such fiscal year in the same manner as if the allotment had been made available for the entire fiscal year.
+            Each semi-annual allotment made under paragraph (3) or (4) for a period in fiscal year 2015 or fiscal year 2017 shall remain available for expenditure under this subchapter for periods after the end of such fiscal year in the same manner as if the allotment had been made available for the entire fiscal year.

     (n) __Child Enrollment Contingency Fund__